Blog

 • In-app campaign messaging for dynamic prompts and contextual engagement tied to profile data

-Courier's roadmap points toward complete end-to-end message operations from within AI coding agents: design, create, build, test, personalize, and ship, all directly from the agent workflow.
-That direction (roadmap, not current GA) positions Courier to meet product teams where they increasingly work.
-Customer.io's roadmap includes AI guardrails, content tools, Design Studio API improvements, and deeper workflow and reporting capabilities.
+Courier's roadmap is heading toward running the whole message lifecycle from inside an AI coding agent: design, build, test, personalize, and ship without leaving the workflow.
+That's a bet on where a lot of product teams are already working.
+Customer.io's roadmap includes AI guardrails, content tools, Design Studio API improvements, and deeper workflow and reporting features.

-Both platforms offer enterprise SLAs and dedicated support channels at higher tiers.
-Courier provides a dedicated Slack channel for enterprise customers.
-Customer.io offers priority chat and email support.
+Both offer enterprise SLAs and dedicated support at higher tiers.
+Courier gives enterprise customers a dedicated Slack channel; Customer.io offers priority chat and email support.

 Is Courier or Customer.io better for product notifications?

-Courier fits product notification use cases more directly because it connects product events and user profile data to coordinated messages across channels, inbox, and preferences.
-Customer.io supports transactional emails and in-app messages, but Courier's notification center and orchestration depth give it the edge for this use case.
+Courier fits product notifications more directly, since it connects product events and user data to messages across channels, Inbox, and preferences.
+Customer.io handles transactional emails and in-app messages too, but Courier's notification center and orchestration give it the edge here.

 Which platform is better for lifecycle marketing?

-Customer.io fits profile-centric lifecycle programs where deep segmentation, custom objects, and experimentation are central to marketer workflows.
-Courier supports event-driven and profile-aware journeys, but Customer.io's segmentation depth and testing tools give marketers more native surface area for lifecycle orchestration.
+Customer.io, if your lifecycle work leans on deep segmentation, custom objects, and experimentation.
+Courier supports event-driven and profile-aware journeys, but Customer.io's segmentation depth and testing tools give marketers more to work with for lifecycle campaigns.

 How do Courier and Customer.io pricing models differ?

-Courier charges by sends with a free tier up to 10,000 monthly.
-Customer.io charges by profiles starting at $100 per month for 5,000 profiles.
-The better fit depends on whether your growth is driven by message volume or database size.
+Courier charges per send, with a free tier up to 10,000 a month.
+Customer.io charges per profile, starting at $100 a month for 5,000 profiles.
+Which is cheaper depends on whether your growth is in message volume or database size.

 Does either platform support in-app messaging?

-Both support in-app experiences, but the implementations differ.
+Both do, but differently.
 Courier offers a persistent notification center (Inbox) with read state and archiving.
 Customer.io offers dynamic in-app messages suited to campaign-style prompts.

 Which platform gives stronger preference controls?

-Courier documents deeper preference tooling with hosted and embedded preference centers, per-topic channel choices, digest subscriptions, and automatic enforcement at send time.
-Customer.io includes subscription and privacy management, but the granularity visible in reviewed sources is less detailed.
+Courier, on the documentation we reviewed: hosted and embedded preference centers, per-topic channel choices, digest subscriptions, and enforcement at send time.
+Customer.io covers subscription and privacy management, but not the same per-topic, per-channel preference centers.

 Can both handle transactional messaging?